zchee/neovim-wiki/Building-Neovim.md

 ### Neovim is slow

 Make sure you're not running an optimized build of `nvim`.
+To check this, run this:

+    nvim --version | grep 'Build type'

-To check this, run `nvim --version| grep 'Build type'`, which should yield one of the following:
+This should yield one of the following:

 ```
 Build type: RelWithDebInfo